tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/1-features-and-architecture.md

 All other supported file formats: 16 - 256 MB

 ### View types
+#### Non-materialized (standard, regular) views

-Non-materialized (standard) views → a view is basically a named definition of a query.
-A non-materialized view’s results are created by executing the query at the time that the view is referenced in a query.
+* A view is basically a named definition of a query.
+* A non-materialized view’s results are created by executing the query at the time that the view is referenced in a query.

-Materialized views → a materialized view’s results are stored which allows for faster access but requires storage space and active maintenance, both of which incur additional costs.
+* Most commonly used.
+* Underlying DDL available to any role with access to the view.

+#### Secure views

-Secure views → the view definition and details are visible only to authorized users (with the role that owns the view) ⇒ improved data privacy and data sharing.
-Both non-materialized and materialized views can be defined as secure.
-Secure views can be slower than non-secure views.
+* The view definition and details are visible only to authorized users (with the role that owns the view) ⇒ improved data privacy and data sharing.
+* Both non-materialized and materialized views can be defined as secure.
+* Snowflake query optimizer behaves differently when running the SQL contained in a secure view so that it doesn't accidentally reveal things about the underlying data.
+* Secure views can be slower than non-secure views, because the optimizer isn't used the same way.

+#### Materialized views

+* A materialized view’s results are stored which allows for faster access but requires storage space and active maintenance, both of which incur additional costs.
+* Behave more like a table.
+* In Snowflake, these are auto-refreshed.
+* Can provide cost savings, but are inflexible and somewhat limited in use.

 ### Data types